 Tutti Cantabile: Four Elements

-The performance is accompanied by unique animations, symbolic light play and the visual embodiment of the elements.
-The imagery inspired by codices, ancient figures and natural textures makes the process of creation tangible: from the solidity of the earth, through the flow of water, to the shaping power of fire and the invisible lightness of air.
-The Four Elements is not merely a concert but a sensory-meditative performance that invites the search for inner harmony, a rethinking of our relationship to ourselves and to nature, and cultural openness.
-Anyone who enters the Sound Dome steps out of everyday life for about an hour and becomes part of an ancient yet deeply contemporary story.
-We recommend it to everyone open to special audiovisual experiences, spirituality, the power of choral music and intercultural dialogue.
+Tutti Cantabile’s performance entitled Four Elements is a special, meditative journey inspired by the Persian creation myth.
+The concert presents the birth of human existence through the ancient symbolism of earth, water, fire, and air—through music, light, and projected images all at once.
+The Sound Dome’s 360° visual space and 3D sound system create an almost womb-like, intimate experience, where live voices and instruments flow around the audience like a stream of sound.
+The carefully composed musical arc leads from chaos to order: from noise, sound is born, then harmony, and finally the “fifth element” – the uplifting experience of music and communal singing.
+The performance is accompanied by unique animations, symbolic play of light, and the visual embodiment of the elements.
+A visual world inspired by cave paintings, ancient symbols and natural textures makes the process of creation tangible: from the solidity of earth, through the flowing of water, to the shaping power of fire and the invisible lightness of air.
+Four Elements is not merely a concert – but a sensorial-meditative performance that invites you to seek inner harmony, to rethink your relationship with yourself and with nature, and to embrace cultural openness.
+Whoever enters the Sound Dome steps out of everyday life for a good half hour and becomes part of an ancient yet profoundly contemporary story.
+We recommend it to everyone who is open to unique audiovisual experiences, to spirituality, to the power of choral music, and to dialogue between cultures.